Ditectrev/DP-203/README.md

 ![Question 92](images/question92.jpg)

-- [ ] Box 1: Set the Copy method to Bulk insert.
-Box 2: Set the Partition option to Dynamic range.
+- [ ] P1: Set the Copy method to Bulk insert.
+P2: Set the Partition option to Dynamic range.
-- [x] Box 1: Set the Copy method to PolyBase.
-Box 2: Set the Copy method to Bulk insert.
+- [ ] P1: Set the Copy method to PolyBase.
+P2: Set the Copy method to Bulk insert.
-- [ ] Box 1: Set the Copy method to Bulk insert.
-Box 2: Set the Copy method to PolyBase.
+- [ ] P1: Set the Copy method to Bulk insert.
+P2: Set the Copy method to PolyBase.
-- [ ] Box 1: Set the Partition option to Dynamic range.
-Box 2: Set the Copy method to PolyBase.
+- [x] P1: Set the Partition option to Dynamic range.
+P2: Set the Copy method to PolyBase.

 ### Solution: You copy the files to a table that has a columnstore index.